Managing missing data with pandas

 19 2017-01-01T12:11:34 sabrina65 22.0 82 8075d058-7dae-e2ec-d47e-58ec6d26899b 1.0 NaN

-Then we look at what data type the columns are:
+Then let’s take a look at what data type the columns are:

 [4]: